JaredJGartner/SB_neoantigen_Models/README.md

 ## Starting from SB_neoantigen_Models

-ensure that conda environment is Active. directions to create environment are in instructions.txt
+Ensure that conda environment is Active. directions to create environment are in instructions.txt
 ```
 conda activate mhcflurry-env
 ```
+Test model
 ```
 mkdir test
 cd test